nodejs/node/doc/contributing/technical-priorities.md

 ## Package management

-The ability to easily install and manage dependencies and development tools is a key part of the developer experience, and therefore Node.js must provide a package manager as part of its distribution.
+The ability to easily install and manage dependencies and development tools is a key part of the user experience, and for that reason Node.js must provide a package manager as part of its distribution.
 Node.js includes npm for this purpose.
 This is for historical reasons — when `npm` was added in 2011, it was the only JavaScript package manager — and because it is the reference implementation